mbcalles/website-mbc/content/publication/pedestrian-falls-bc/index.md

 - Pedestrian falls
 - Cyclist Falls
 - Sociodemographics
-title: "Comparing pedestrian and cyclist injuries from falls and collisions in British Columbia, Canada: Frequencies and population characteristics""
+title: "Comparing pedestrian and cyclist injuries from falls and collisions in British Columbia, Canada: Frequencies and population characteristics"
 ---

 **Manuscript access:**